JackTheRipper1992/httpserver/README.md

 As the main purpose of this server is to fetch the file/directory from the hosted root, server is configured to only cater HTTP GET and OPTIONS requests.
 You can check the server OPTIONS by sending OPTIONS http request /* .

+The server is capable of serving same URI with different HTTP method by different handlers.
+For this I have contextMap declared as a Map in AbstractHttpServer.
+The context map has a path as a key and value for the key path is another map having key is HTTP method and corresponding handler that will handle the request.

 # Improvements :